Royals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have a record of 3-6.
+- The Royals have played as the underdog in 10 of their past 10 games and have gone 4-6 in those contests.

-- When it comes to the over/under, the Royals and their opponents are 6-4-0 in their last 10 games.
+- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 6-4-0 when it comes to hitting the over.

-- The past 10 Royals matchups have not had a runline posted by oddsmakers.
+- The previous 10 Royals games have not had a runline set by bookmakers.

 Royals Betting Records & Stats

-- Kansas City has entered 84 games this season as the underdog by +120 or more and is 28-56 in those contests.

-- The Royals have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Royals have a 44.4% chance of walking away with the win.

-- So far this season, Kansas City and its opponents have hit the over in 56 of its 119 games with a total.
+- Kansas City and its opponents have gone over the total this season in 57 of its 120 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!